eee37/travel-blog-astrogon/src/content/about/-index.md

 ---
-title: Hello, we're Erik & Valeria!
+title: Hi!
+We're Val & Erik
 description: this is meta description
-image: "@assets/profile/jane-doe.jpg"
+image: "@assets/about/family_ colosseum.jpeg"
 draft: false
 ---

 We’re working professionals who caught the travel bug long before our first child arrived.
-We love to explore the world as a family.
-Adventure doesn’t have to stop when life gets busy or when you start a family.
+Now we love to explore the world as a family.
+Adventure didn't stop for us when life got busy or when we started a family.
 <br>
 We believe that you don’t have to put your dream travel on hold because of a 9-to-5 job or kids.
-Our journeys are filled with adventure, discovery, and unforgettable moments, and invite you to follow in our footsteps.
+Our journeys are filled with adventure, discovery, and unforgettable moments.
+With OOTO (Out of the Office) blog we aim to help you plan your next adventure.
 <br>
-Whether it’s a weekend getaway or a big expedition, we hope our stories encourage you to seek adventure, embrace new experiences, and show your family the world—no matter where you are in life.
+Whether it’s a weekend getaway or a big expedition, we hope our stories encourage you to seek adventure, embrace new experiences, and show your family the world.